Question of the Week

 By using The Curtis Family Letters, students explore the reasons for Irish emigration from Ireland and the impact that immigration had on the family.
 Students learn about the hardships in Ireland and the challenges faced in the United States.
 From the information wanted ads in the Catholic Herald, students gain an understanding of the role of the Church in community building and family reorganization in America.
 Students build a profile of the young Irish immigrant from these ads, recognize the fragmented state of Irish families, and understand the difficulties they faced when trying to reunite.

-- Students will be able to explain the historical importance of Irish Immigration to Pennsylvania in the 19th century.
+- Be able to explain the historical importance of Irish Immigration to Pennsylvania in the 19th century.

-- Students will understand the factors that led to high Irish Immigration during the 19th century.
+- Understand the factors that led to high Irish Immigration during the 19th century.

-- Students will use critical thinking skills to analyze the differences between life in Ireland and Pennsylvania for Irish immigrants during the 19th century.
+- Use critical thinking skills to analyze the differences between life in Ireland and Pennsylvania for Irish immigrants during the 19th century.

 Suggested Instructional Procedures